bndiep/WeatherBach/README.md

 - !weather {zipcode}: Gives the current weather given the user's zipcode.
   - WIP: Temperature is incredibly high.
 Need to figure out what values the API is using to get a better temp reading.
   - The units are in Kelvin by default, so I need to include units parameter and set it to imperial (I know, gross... imperial).
-  - Make spell 'imperial' correctly!
+  - Make sure to spell 'imperial' correctly!
 - !testing: Test command that replies '1, 2, 3!'